jeffreydahan/adk-db-buddy/README.md

     python3 deployment/db_deploy.py postgres
     python3 deployment/db_deploy.py sqlsvr
     ```
-2.  **Set up the Application Integration Connector:**
+2.  **Set up the Application Integration Connectors:**
-    Currently, the Application Integration connector for SQL Server must be set up manually.
-Please follow the instructions in the [Application Integration documentation](https://cloud.google.com/application-integration/docs/connectors) to create a new connector.
+    The Application Integration connectors for PostgreSQL and SQL Server must be set up in your Google Cloud project.
+Please follow the instructions in the [Application Integration documentation](https://cloud.google.com/application-integration/docs/connectors) to create them.
 3.  **Deploy the RAG Engine:**
     Run the `rag_create.py` script to create the RAG engine and populate it with the source documents.
     ```bash